Skip to content

 State transfer

-Additionally, Polygon validators send an Ethereum hash of each transaction on the Polygon chain on a regular basis.
-You can use this checkpoint to validate any transaction that took place on Polygon.
-Once a transaction has been verified to have occurred on the Polygon chain, Ethereum can then be used to carry out the appropriate action.
+Additionally, Polygon validators send the transaction hash, namely checkpoint, of each transaction on the PoS chain to Ethereum on a regular basis.
+You can use this to validate any transaction that took place on Polygon.
+Once a transaction has been verified to have occurred on the PoS chain, the corresponding action can then be executed on Ethereum.

 Use the FxBaseRootTunnel contract from here.
 This contract gives access to the following functions: